awlck/stellaris-stat-viewer/docs/userman/index.rst

 User Manual
 ###########

+.. only:: html

     Welcome to the Stellaris Stat Viewer User Manual!
 Select a topic you would like to know
     about:

+.. only:: not html

+    .. include:: ../intro.rst

 .. toctree::
    :maxdepth: 2